Bristol Cathedral: Organ

 The organ was originally built in 1685 by Renatus Harris at a cost of £500.
 This has been removed and repaired many times.
 However, some of the original work, including the case and pipes, is incorporated into the present instrument, which was built by J. W. Walkers & Sons in 1907, and which is to be found above the stalls on the north side of the choir.
 It was further restored in 1989.
+The current restoration of the organ by Harrison & Harrison commenced in January 2024.

 Prior to the building of the main organ, the cathedral had a chair organ, which was built by Robert Taunton in 1662, and before that one built by Thomas Dallam in 1630.

 Organists

 The earliest known appointment of an organist of Bristol Cathedral is Thomas Denny in 1542.
 Notable organists have included the writer and composer Percy Buck.
 The present Organist is Mark Lee and the Assistant Organist Paul Walton.

 Choirs

 The first choir at Bristol probably dates from the Augustinian foundation of 1140.
 The present choir consists has twenty-eight choristers, six lay clerks and four choral scholars.
 The choristers include fourteen boys and fourteen girls, who are educated at Bristol Cathedral Choir School, the first government-funded choir academy in England.
 Choral evensong is sung daily during term.

 The Bristol Cathedral Concert Choir (formerly Bristol Cathedral Special Choir) was formed in 1954 and comprised sixty singers who presented large-scale works such as Bach's St Matthew Passion.; it was wound up in 2016.
 The Bristol Cathedral Consort is a voluntary choir drawn from young people of the city.
 They sing Evensong twice a month.
 Bristol Cathedral Chamber Choir was reformed in 2001 and is directed by assistant organist Paul Walton.